-Within the residential care sector as a whole, providers also engage in rapid acquisition and/or sell-off of real estate assets in sale and leaseback deals (meaning the care provider comes to rent land which it previously owned from a property company).
-This so-called 'op co/prop co' model, in which the companies running services are divided from companies engaged in property ownership, development and management, in theory enables specialisation of functions between companies.
-However, previous research suggests it is often used for financial gain, with the asset sale used to reduce debts, extract cash from the company, or fund further acquisitions.
+Acquisitions of this nature are often paired with the rapid acquisition and/or sell-off of real estate assets in sale and leaseback deals (meaning the care provider comes to rent land which it previously owned from a property company).
+This so-called 'op co/ prop co' model, in which the companies running services are divided from companies engaged in property ownership, development and management, in theory enables specialisation of functions between companies; however, it is often used for financial gain, with the asset sale used to reduce debts, extract cash from the company, or fund further acquisitions.

-The financialised model also tends to involve a shift from equity to debt finance, which reduces tax burdens while leaving care companies highly leveraged and with potentially unsustainable interest payments.
-In combination with increasingly inadequate social care funding by the state as a consequence of austerity, the conditions of financialisation have contributed to a highly vulnerable sector: according to November 2019 analysis by Future Care Capital, over 25,000 beds were, even before the pandemic, 'at risk', meaning that they are likely to experience financial difficulty should conditions not change.
-As recent comments from HC-One suggest, the pandemic is negatively impacting the financial situation of some providers, which could exacerbate this issue.
+IPPR has noted that the financialised model also tends to involve a shift from equity to debt finance, which reduces tax burdens while leaving care companies highly leveraged and with often high interest payments.
+In combination with increasingly inadequate social care funding by the state as a consequence of austerity, analysis has suggested the conditions of financialisation could have contributed to potential vulnerability in the sector: according to analysis by Future Care Capital in November 2019, over 25,000 beds are now potentially 'at risk', 'on the basis of our most cautious definition of risk' meaning that they are likely to experience financial difficulty should conditions not change.

 Understanding the specific consequences of financialisation for the quality of care itself is complex, owing in part to a lack of robust data.
-However, as a recent report from IPPR notes, the current private model of care provision has been correlated with rising instability in care markets, with three-quarters of councils reporting provider closures in 2019.
-Moreover, there is evidence that private providers on average have higher staff turnover; and reduced staff pay, training and numbers.
-There is also a correlation between increasing private market share and the market share occupied by larger homes, despite large homes receiving a lower quality rating on average than smaller homes from the Care Quality Commission (CQC).
-Finally, according to research published in the Financial Times, the explosion of debt - and with it, an explosion in interest costs - has tended to be accompanied by low and consistently declining investment.,
+However, as a recent report from IPPR notes, the current private model of care provision has coincided with rising instability in care markets, with three-quarters of councils reporting provider closures in 2019.
+Moreover, IPPR notes 'there is evidence that private providers have less training for staff, higher turnover and lower pay', though this is not uniform for all private providers. do.